Czino/inputs-outputs-functions/Gymnocladus dioica - Kentucky coffee tree.md

 ---
 aliases: Kentucky coffee tree
 ---
 The Kentucky coffee tree is a deciduous tree with large, bipinnate leaves.
-The seeds were historically used as a coffee substitute.
+The seeds were historically used as a [[Coffee substitute|coffe substitute]].
 The tree is also used ornamentally and in restoration projects.

 ## Inputs
 - [[Hardiness zone 3]][^2]